Baptist Anderson Regional Medical Center: Baptist Anderson Regional Medical Center-South

 In 2010, Anderson Regional Health System purchased Riley Memorial Hospital in Meridian and renamed the facility Anderson Regional Medical Center-South.
-Riley Hospital was a 140-bed facility and the acquisition allowed Anderson to expand inpatient rehabilitation and long-term acute care.
+Riley Hospital was a 140-bed facility, and the acquisition allowed Anderson to expand inpatient rehabilitation and long-term acute care services.
+The facility is now known as Baptist Anderson Regional Medical Center-South.

 Riley Hospital was founded in 1930 by Dr. Franklin Riley.
 Dr. Riley was a World War I veteran and native of Tupelo who completed his residency at the University of Pennsylvania.
 He became Meridian's first residency-trained pediatrician in 1922 and was one of the founding members of the American Board of Pediatrics and the American Academy of Pediatrics.
 In 1930 Dr. Riley opened a 12-bed women's and children's hospital in Meridian, which was the first of its kind in Mississippi.
 The hospital continued to expand over the years and was converted to a nonprofit facility.
 Dr. Riley's sons, William and Richard Riley, both completed medical school at Vanderbilt University School of Medicine and returned to Meridian to work with their father.
 In 1998, the hospital was sold to Health Management Associates.